Willyuhn/European_Energy_market_analyzer/README.md

 ```

 ### Capture Price (Floor 0)
-Same as capture price, but negative prices are treated as €0 - representing revenue with a price floor protection.
+Same as capture price, but negative prices are treated as €0 - representing actual revenues with a price floor protection.

 ### Solar at Negative Prices (%)
 Percentage of total solar generation that occurred during negative price hours.

-## License

-MIT License

 ## Author

-Built with ☀️ for European energy market analysis
+Marian Willuhn